axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 It's ``highly recommended`` to use this IFrame feature with your own template for new feature availability and prevent migration pain in future.
 Refer to these steps:

-1. Create your own template decoupled from Portal, or use the predefined template, e.g. basic-8
+1. Create a dialog with the frame-8 template in designer, or use your own template to separate your css styles from Portal

 2. In HTML dialogs, use this template: adapt ``ui:composition``, ``ui:params``, ``ui:define``, etc.